 If you’ve been prescribed them by a doctor, then it’s perfectly legal to take them.

-However, if you don’t have a prescription they become a Class C drug.
-Possession could then get you a maximum of two years in jail, and it’s even more serious if you’re supplying them to others.
+On the other hand, if you’ve prescribed them to yourself (even if you’re a doctor) they instantly become a Class C drug.
+At that point, possession could get you a maximum of two years in jail, and if you’re supplying them to others it only gets worse.
 For more information about being caught with drugs, read our article here.

 - FRANK offers friendly, confidential advice on all things drugs-related.
 Call now on 0300 123 6600